Acemcp Node.js Implementation

 #### Real-time Log Viewer

-- Color-coded log level indicators (DEBUG/INFO/WARNING/ERROR)
+- Colored log level identification (DEBUG/INFO/WARNING/ERROR)

 - Log search and filtering